 Gender is a thing.
 Gender stereotypes are annoying and I can see why people would resist it, but there’s no denying the biological fact that people are different genders.
 If someone wants to identify with a gender other than the one they are born into, go for it, but let the kids like what they like.
 Some parents want to be progressive and can’t seem to get on board when, say, their two-year-old daughter loves pink or something.
 My friend, who is very girly girl, has a four-year-old son who loves superheroes, toy cars, and firetrucks.
 She has tried to get him to play with dolls and take ballet classes, but the boy is just not having it.
 He wants to learn guitar, take Judo lessons, and play fight with other boys.
 Sometimes these desires are innate.

 It’s okay to let the man be the provider.
 It’s great that women can now make their own money and be self-reliant, but men like to express their masculinity by giving, so it makes them happy when women can receive gracefully.
 I’m a fan of spiritual author David Deida‘s work, and he says only 10% of men and women can truly be happy in a 50/50 relationship because they have equal masculine and feminine energy.
 The rest have more masculine or feminine energy, regardless of gender.
 I personally know feminine women who secretly get resentful when they are the breadwinners, especially when they start having kids.Â Women are now expected to work full-time, cook, clean, manage the home, give birth, raise children, and pay for their own dates?
 It’s just not going to be 50/50, so let the man pay.
 Once I was advised by a man I respect that if a guy asks me to split the bill, do it, but never date him again.Â When the man doesn’t want to pay and give to you, it means he’s not trying to impress you and he wants your time and energy for free.
+If he doesn’t have a lot of money, let him take you out for pizza or something within his budget.
 Quality masculine men want to be gentlemen, and being a provider gives them a sense of dignity and purpose.

 As a heterosexual female, I don’t believe you can be “just friends” with a heterosexual guy.
 Sure, you can hang out in groups or have a laidback friendship where you meet up occasionally, but if he’s someone you call, text, and hang out with one-on-one all the time, you might as well date him.
 If you already have an emotional connection, at least one person will develop romantic feelings.
 That said, I do think people can have more of a sibling relationship with members of the opposite sex, but there still needs to be boundaries.
 For example, if I have a guy friend who’s in a relationship, I’m going to give him space out of respect for his girlfriend.